What's Your Self-Talk Style? Discover Your Inner Voice

 If You're an Inner Critic

-Next step: Practice self-compassion exercises.
-Write a letter to yourself from the perspective of a kind friend.
+- Next Step: Practice daily self-compassion exercises.
+Write a letter of encouragement to yourself from the perspective of a kind, non-judgmental friend.

 If You're a Realist